 As I said before, GE was delighted and decided to use this meeting to promote the company and worked overtime to promote the Steinmetz-Edison connection and the story of Steinmetz, which is why they photoshopped that picture of Einstein and Steinmetz so it looked like it was just the two of them.
 Here is a clip from the first video that GE made about this meeting:

-In the fall of 1923, Steinmetz was invited to give a talk at the American Institute of Electrical Engineers in Del Monte, California.
+In fall of 1923, Steinmetz was invited to give a talk at the American Institute of Electrical Engineers in Del Monte, California.
 Steinmetz was excited as he had never been to the West coast.
 The whole family went together and in Hollywood, Steinmetz was given a tour of the set by non-other than the famous movie star Douglas Fairbanks.
 Steinmetz loved the trip but found it a bit tiresome and declared that their next one would be to the Mediterranean.
 When he woke up in the morning, he said he still felt a bit tired.
 His son, Hayden, offered to get him breakfast in bed, and by the time Steinmetz’s grandson came up with the tray, Charles Proteus Steinmetz had died.
 He was 58 years old.
 Soon after his death, his car company folded.
-GE and Union college continued to use his image to promote themselves so that he was commonly known to the general public up until the 1960s.
+GE and Union college continued to use his image to promote themselves so that he was commonly known in the general public up until the 1960s.
 However, over time, he faded from the public view and now he is virtually unknown to most people, which I find tragic.
 Luckily, the people at Union college have collected and preserved many of his original documents, old car, and photographs, and the Ford museum has a lot of old devices and pictures and actually moved his vacation shack to his museum.
 There are also a few books that cover his amazing story.
 I will link my favorite two below.

 Charles Steinmetz “The Vitality of Schenectady” (April 7, 1911) Schenectady Board of Trade